Benign Overfitting in Time Series Linear Models with Over-Parameterization: Non-asymptotic risk analysis

-We show a lower bound of the risk.
-To the aim, we consider a random version of $\beta^*$ by a prior distribution.
-We utilize this setting only in this section for a lower bound.
+We establish a lower bound for the risk.
+To this end, we consider a randomized version of $\beta^*$ using a prior distribution.
+We adopt this setting only in this section to derive the lower bound.
 We also assume that $U=I_{p}$ without loss of generality.
-We set the random matrices $A_{-j}:=\sum_{i\neq j}\lambda_{j}z_{i}z_{i}^{\top}$ for all $j=1,\ldots,p$.